Jump to Questions On:

 Americans: See the State Department's STEP (Smart Traveler Enrollment Program) Program page

-Canadians: See Foreign Affairs and International Trade Canada's Registration of Canadians Abroad page
+Canadians: See the Government of Canada's Registration of Canadians Abroad page

 What if I feel that I need to leave due to the international situation?